-Techniques for measuring chemical abundances
+1.11.2.4 Techniques for measuring chemical abundances

-Intermediate and broad band photometry, like the Strömgren photometry and the SDSS/SkyMapper photometry, can give estimates of stellar temperature, gravity and metallicity.
+Intermediate and broad band photometry, such as the Strömgren photometry and the SDSS/SkyMapper photometry, can give estimates of stellar temperature, gravity and metallicity.
 The typical metallicity errors are about 0.2 dex but can be smaller.
-Fig. 38 shows how the passbands of the uvgr filters of the SkyMapper and SDSS systems align with features in FGK stars.
+Fig. 1.38 shows how the passbands of the uvgr filters of the SkyMapper and SDSS systems align with features in FGK stars.
 Examples of photometric surveys that have generated large samples of stellar abundances are the Geneva-Copenhagen survey (GCS) of about 14,000 nearby FG dwarfs using Strömgren photometry complemented with Hipparcos astrometry and precise groundbased radial velocities (Nordström et al 2004), and the large study of the Galactic abundance distribution by Ivesic et al (2008) using SDSS data.